Treatment

 500

-These are two out of the three listed indications (in ED medical directive) for administration of IV dextrose
+These are two listed indications (in ED medical directive) for administration of IV dextrose

-What are: POC glucose < 3mmol/l.; altered LOC felt to be due to suspected to be due to low blood sugar; assurance of properly functioning IV?
+What are: POC glucose < 3mmol/l.; altered LOC felt to be due to suspected to be due to low blood sugar?

 500

 For patients presenting with acute coronary syndrome, completion of ECG would be one medical directive to complete.
-This would likely be another one.
+Another medical directive appropriate for ACS patients could be this.

-What are: cardiac marker troponin, routine blood work, IV access?
+What are: cardiac marker troponin, routine blood work, IV access, or administration of 160mg of ASA?

 500